yanxuanshaozhu/Build-a-Modern-Computer-Part-1-/Build a Modern Computer from First Principles From Nand to Tetris (Project-Centered Course).md

           * `ARG` has value 2
           * `THIS` has value 3
           * `THAT` has value 4

      * Branching
-        * Definition: evaluate a Boolean expression and go to different sections afterwards based on the result.
+       * Definition: evaluate a boolean expression and go to different sections afterwards based on the result.
 There is only one branching apparatus in machine language called goto.
        * Example:
+         * Original code:
         ```asm
           // if R0 > 0
                 R1 = 1
             else
                 R1 = 0

           @ R0
           D = M    // D = RAM[0]